felixsuwarno/Consumer-Lending-CicaPRIME-Credit-Risk-Portfolio-Analytics/README.md

 The fully observable window in this dataset is between 2023 to 2024 dataset, so the calculations we make for this business question reflects that.

-The rules and definition :

-**1) Time Horizon (12 months)**
-- PD is measured over 12 months starting from each loan’s origination date.
-- A loan is eligible only if the dataset contains the full 12-month window.
-- With data ending on 2025-12-31, only loans originated on or before 2024-12-31 are included.
-- Loans originated after 2024-12-31 are excluded because their 12-month outcome cannot be fully observed.

-**2) Default Event (Primary Rule: 90+ Days Past Due)**
-- A loan is considered “defaulted” if it reaches 90 or more Days Past Due (DPD) at any time within its 12-month observation window.
-- DPD is defined at the scheduled-installment level:
-  - An installment has a due date from the contractual payment schedule.
-  - If the full due amount is not covered by payments applied to that installment, the installment is considered unpaid.
-  - DPD counts calendar days since the due date.
-  - If an installment is later fully covered, DPD stops on the date it becomes fully covered.
-  - If an installment is never fully covered, DPD is measured up to the end of the 12-month window.

-**3) Single Default Trigger (No Double Counting)**
-- The loan default date is the first date the loan crosses 90+ DPD.
-- Once defaulted, the loan stays defaulted for PD counting purposes.
-- Each loan can default at most once.

-**4) Measurement Unit (Loan-Level)**
-- Default is measured at the loan level (not at the payment row level and not at the customer level).
-- Each eligible loan contributes:
-  - 1 = defaulted within 12 months
-  - 0 = not defaulted within 12 months
-- A customer with multiple loans can contribute multiple loan observations.

-**5) PD Calculation**
-- For any segment (example: risk tier at signup, origination month):
-  PD = (number of eligible loans that default within 12 months) / (total eligible loans)

-**Data Quality Notes (Rule-Based Handling)**
-- Loans without required schedule data to compute DPD are excluded from the eligible set (data-quality exception).
-- Early payoff does not count as default unless the loan already crossed 90+ DPD before payoff.

 <br>

 <p align="center">